While it may be frowned upon, dancing or choreography can become quite creative with the use of cannabis.

 - Increased social skills

 The most important part of any experience is to make sure you are having fun.
 So, if smoking can create a space for that, then great news!
 Dancing is a full-rounded activity packed full of benefits for the body.
 And cannabis only supports this activity, whether you are teaching the class or taking one.
+And honestly, it really doesn’t matter why marijuana makes music sound more beautiful.
+What matters is that it does.
+So, turn on some tunes, light up a bowl, close your eyes and enjoy.

 Plus, a night out with some girl or bro’s creates a great social atmosphere that is safe and healthy.
 From freestyling to planning choreography for your next class, using cannabis could be a potential benefit for you and your friends.
 The more effort you can put behind your movement, the better the health benefits will be.